MasonCaiby/auto_app/README.md

 This project is an attempt to streamline / automate the job search process.
 I am automating applying to job on [Angel](https://angel.co/).
 I'm going to use Selenium for this, it will open a page in the background and navigate through it.
 This is going to be a 2 part README, partially so you can get it working, and partially so you can see how the code works - which I guess is the point of all READMEs.
+You cannot click around on your screen while this runs.

 ## Setup